canlab/canlab_single_trials/README.md

 Clone the repo, add it to your Matlab path.
 If single trial dataset are available, add those to your matlab path as well (otherwise they will be downloaded).

-If working on Discovery or Blanca please add the appropriate directory to your Matlab path rather than autodownloading, otherwise we'll end up with multiple redundant copies and waste shared resources:

-- Discovery (Dartmouth): /dartfs/rc/lab/C/CANlab/labdata/projects/canlab_single_trials_for_git_repo
-- Blanca (CU): /work/ics/data/projects/wagerlab/labdata/projects/canlab_single_trials_for_git_repo
+If you have access to canlab_single_trials_private please also add that to your path and refer to the setup section of its README to complete installation.

 Downloaded datasets come from the web and are automatically downloaded by our downloader method.